WATCH NOW: Playing cards settle tied North Sioux City mayoral election

 Teel, a 62-year-old who has managed and owned convenience stores, and Cutsinger, a 59-year-old who has worked at Vital Wellness Chiropractic for 10 years and has been a massage therapist for 25 years, each received 152 votes in the April 13 election.

-Christensen told The Journal Cutsinger officially requested the recount, but Teel was also agreeable to it.
+Christensen told The Journal that Cutsinger officially requested the recount, but Teel was also agreeable to it.

 The recount began Tuesday at 3 p.m. in the North Sioux City Council chambers.
 Teel and Cutsinger watched vote counters tally the votes for roughly an hour, before learning the results had deadlocked once again.